 One of the consequences of modern industry is that processes have been concentrated to allow for higher mechanical and thermal efficiency.
 This concentration leads to high energy densities at particular locations.
-Table 4 shows some areal power densities for common industrial activities.
-These power zones range from cars (15 kWatts/m^2), to American homes that might have an average power consumption of 5 kWatts and are 200 m^2, which leads to a 1 kW m^-2 power density.
+Areal power densities for common industrial activities range from cars (15 kWatts/m^2), to American homes that might have an average power consumption of 5 kWatts and are 200 m^2, which leads to a 1 kW m^-2 power density.
 Nuclear plants for which the reactor generates 20 mega Watts and yet it is only 10 m^2 in size.
 The core of a nuclear power plants has about the same power density as the inside of a volcano (Ripl and Wolter 2002).